sjtalkar/milestone2_waterwells_deepnote/doc/etl/wsgeodataset.md

 In order to:
 * avoid code duplication,
 * centralize the code for easier maintenance,
+* ensure consistency of common ETL processes,
-* benefit in each datasets ETL process of common tasks, while still allowing for custom dataset retrieval procedures and ETL processes,
+* benefit in each dataset ETL process of common tasks, while still allowing for custom dataset retrieval procedures and ETL processes,
 * increase jupyter notebook readability by offloading the ETL code to libraries,